saud-learning-services/instructions-and-other-templates/docs/computer-setup.md

   </p>
 </p>

+> Note that the `$` character in these docs is not part of the command but rather is a commonly used symbol to indicates that what follows is a terminal command.

 > 💡 The basic setup for working with any Sauder LS Canvas API tools is:
 >
 > - A tool for getting/updating projects